“I take a great deal of pride in my background and my heritage.”1

 2 Telephone interview, Ruben Amaro Sr. with Rory Costello, October 18, 2012.

-3 As of Opening Day 2016, there have been four grandfather-father-son families in the majors: the Boones, the Bells, the Hairstons, and the Colemans.
+3 As of 2023, there have been four grandfather-father-son families in the majors: the Boones, the Bells, the Hairstons, and the Colemans.
 Also notable are Dick Schofield Sr. and Jr., plus Jayson Werth, nephew of Schofield Jr.

 4 Mike Jensen, “Family Pick: Phillies Choose Amaro as GM,” Philadelphia Inquirer, November 4, 2008.